1. ARE YOU IN MY INSURANCE NETWORK?

 dentist or a private dentist.
 As a courtesy, we contact your insurance company on your behalf to get a most essential information about your benefits and limitations.
 This information is then relayed

 to you in plain English so no matter which dental office you choose to go, you will be armed with a better understanding of your plan.

 3 .HOW MUCH IS MY TREATMENT?

 - The cost for treatment is the same whether you are an independent self-paying patient or has a payment assistance plan through an insurance

-- However, before the cost of the dental treatment procedure can be determined, a clinical dental exam, radiographic exam, your medical and dental health history are necessary.
+- However, before the cost of any dental treatment procedure can be determined, a clinical dental exam, radiographic exam, your medical and dental health history are required.

-- For those with payment-assisted plans from insurance companies, We ALWAYS submit pretreatment estimate request to your insurance
+- For those with payment-assistant benefit plans from insurance companies, We ALWAYS submit pretreatment estimate request to your

 insurance company prior to beginning any dental treatment.
 Your company will send back what they INTEND to pay and your